AllNamesRTaken/GoodCore/README.md

 # GoodCore
-Good Core typescript library with utility functions and effective data structures for use with in Node and browser.
+Good Core typescript library with utility functions and effective data structures for use with both Node and browser.

+It brings:
+- type definitions
+- fluent api where applicable
+- high performance
+- fully tested
+- fully tree shakeable with rollup
+- no external dependencies

 It contains ...